MerlinTheProgramist/MerlinTheProgramist/README.md

 ## Cheerio! 👋
-I'm a self tough programmer, CV visionary:wink:, Electronics entusiast and way more than that...
+I'm a self-taught programmer, Electronics entusiast, rocket scientist and way more than that...
 I would be happy to talk to you, all viewing my profile.
 I'm open to any cooperation offerings.

 ### Intrested in: